Dubai’s RDI Grant Initiative returns to fund groundbreaking research

 Proposals will be evaluated based on several criteria, including alignment with Dubai’s RDI priority areas, potential to foster future partnerships, capacity-building value, innovation in methodology and outcomes, sectoral impact, and budget viability.

-Sheikh Hamdan recently approved the goals of Phase Two of the Dubai Research and Development Programme, allocating AED750 million to accelerate its development.
+His Highness Sheikh Hamdan recently approved the goals of Phase Two of the Dubai Research and Development Programme, allocating AED 750 million to accelerate its development.
 The aim is to enable a diverse and sustainable digital economy, and boost Dubai’s global competitiveness across key future sectors.

 Overseen by DFF, the Dubai RDI Programme is dedicated to delivering tested, knowledge-based, solutions to local and global challenges.
 It strives to strengthen sector productivity, support emerging industries, and advance Dubai’s economic resilience and future-readiness.